mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 ## Certificate Setup

-**Note**: This step is required only if you are using the Inji Web application or Mimoto as a BFF for your usecase.
+**Note**: This step is required only if you are using the Inji Web application for your usecase.

 - Create a `certs/` directory inside the docker-compose-injistack directory.
 - Place your PKCS12 keystore file in the `certs` directory as `oidckeystore.p12`.
 This is required for the Inji Web application and other applications which rely on Mimoto as a BFF and it can be configured as per these [docs](https://docs.inji.io/inji-wallet/inji-mobile/technical-overview/customization-overview/credential_providers#onboarding-mimoto-as-oidc-client-for-a-new-issuer) after the file is downloaded in the `certs` directory as shown in the directory tree.